tk421ade/plexrr/README.md

 - View media availability across platforms
 - Track watch status and history
 - See which movies and TV shows are in your Plex Watchlist
+- Manage watched episodes by finding and deleting old content

 ## Installation